lee0c/lee0c.github.io/pages/attribution.md

 permalink: /attribution
 ---

-This site is based on [Millennial](https://lenpaul.github.io/Millennial/){:target="_blank"}, a minimalist Jekyll theme for running a blog or publication by Paul Le.
+This site is based on, though long diverged from, [Millennial](https://lenpaul.github.io/Millennial/){:target="_blank"}, a minimalist Jekyll theme for running a blog or publication by Paul Le.

 The font is [Atkinson Hyperlegible](https://brailleinstitute.org/freefont){:target="_blank"}, specifically designed for low-vision readers to improve character recognition.